Frequently Asked Questions

 root@xdc:/# cat /etc/resolv.conf

-search mergev1-xdc.svc.cluster.local svc.cluster.local cluster.local mgmt.mdr.mergetb.net
+search mergev1-xdc.svc.cluster.local svc.cluster.local cluster.local mgmt.mdr.sphere-testbed.net

 nameserver 10.2.0.10